jopemachine-arvis/arvis/documents/keyword-description.md

 type: `boolean`

-Indicates if space is required after the command to execute it
+Indicates if space is required after the command to execute it.

+If `withspace` is true, the action can only be run if space exists.

 ## arg_type